Coincidences – “a remarkable concurrence of events or circumstances without apparent causal connection.”

 At this point we were suspicious.
 It’s hard enough to negotiate a fair price for anything in India.
 What was the catch?
 What else did this guy want?
 Was he working with the wanker?
 Surely, this must be some sort of scam.

-I guess that’s luck, or a coincidence, or the miracle of the bus station wanker, or the Pondicherry taxi angel, or just a random story about both.
+I guess that’s luck.
+Or coincidence.
+Or the miracle of the bus station wanker.
+Or the Pondicherry taxi angel.
+Or just a random story about both.